-The inner two-pair of TIA-568 8-postion jack mates with inner two pair of RJ11 and RJ14 USOC 6-position plug.
+The inner two-pair of TIA-568 8-postion jack mates with inner two pair of RJ11 and RJ14 USOC 6position plug.
 This eliminates need for adapters when connecting RJ11 and RJ14 equipment to 8-pos structured wiring.
 EIA/TIA 568 commercial and EIA/TIA 570 residential structured wiring specifications require use of T568A pinnout unless building is already wired with B. T568A is preferred because inner two pair map directly to pair 1 and 2 on USOC punch down blocks, making cross connection easier.
-T568B is popular in the United States because it uses the same pin out as AT&T key systems in widespread use prior to the development of structured wiring standard.
+T568B is popular in the United States because it uses the same pin out as AT&T Merlin key systems in widespread use when the structured wiring standard was being developed.